-This article introduces you how to become a highly-paid LinkedIn Social Media Manager earning between $55,000 and $85,000 per year.
+This article teaches you how to become a LinkedIn marketing and social media manager earning between $55,000 and $85,000 per year.

 *** We also highly recommend watching this free LinkedIn Workshop. ***